petedavisdev/petedavis.dev/_posts/vue-3-the-best-bits.md

   - Vue
 permalink: /:slug
 ---
+Here are my favorite new features of Vue 3.

-## Multiple root elements :carrot: :carrot: :carrot:
+## Multiple root elements :carrot::carrot::carrot:

 There is no need for wrapper elements in your component template.
 This makes me happy :smile: